 Currently there are 4.7 billion unique mobile subscribers globally, equivalent to 63 per cent of the world’s population.
 By 2020, almost three-quarters of the global population will have a mobile subscription, with around one billion new subscribers added over this period.

 The GSMA leads several programmes in key growth areas that present significant benefits for consumers and clear opportunities for mobile operators.
 From supporting the development of mobile identity solutions to helping operators move to an all-IP network environment, these initiatives are laying the foundations of an increasingly connected, mobile world.

 Each of the initiatives covered on the following pages has its own public policy considerations, and relates to one or more of the public policy topics presented in this handbook.

 The Internet of Things (IoT) is set to have a huge impact on our daily lives, helping us to reduce traffic congestion, improve care for the elderly, create smarter homes and offices, increase manufacturing efficiency and more.

 IoT involves connecting devices to the internet across multiple networks to allow them to communicate with us, applications and each other.
 It will add intelligence to devices that we make use of on a daily basis and in turn deliver positive impacts to both the economy and broader society.

 We are set to see rapid growth in IoT over the coming years.
-According to GSMA Intelligence, the number of cellular Machine-to-Machine connections is expected to have reached just under one billion by 2020.
-However, this will still represent a small portion of the overall market as Juniper Research predicts that by 2020, the total number of IoT devices will have grown to 38.5 billion.
+According to GSMA Intelligence, the number of cellular machine-to-machine (M2M) connections is expected to have reached just under one billion by 2020.
+However, this will still represent a small portion of the overall market, as Juniper Research predicts that the total number of IoT devices will have grown to 38.5 billion by 2020.